Muz32/pandas-challenge/README.md

 # pandas-challenge
-In this assignment challenge, I used Pandas dataframes to analyze students' performances across various schools within a local government area.
-The raw data used in the analysis included student math scores, reading scores, student enrollment numbers, and the total budget allocations for each school.
+In this assignment challenge, I utilized Pandas dataframes to analyse student performance across various schools within a local government area.
+The raw data included student math scores, reading scores, enrollment numbers, and total budget allocations for each school.

-I created various dataframes based on calculations such as mean scores, passing rates, and per-student budgets for different schools.
-These dataframes were instrumental in comparing and understanding performance trends among schools, leading to conclusions on ways to improve performance standards in underperforming schools.
+I created several dataframes based on calculations such as mean scores, passing rates, and per-student budgets for different schools.
+These dataframes facilitated comparisons and insights into performance trends among schools, ultimately leading to conclusions on ways to enhance standards in underperforming schools.

+To explore the detailed analysis and conclusions, please refer to the Jupyter notebook file located in the PyCitySchools folder.

 The data for this challenge was provided by edX bootcamps LLC.